pickles976/pickles976.github.io/_posts/2023-05-20-Pose-Estimation-from-Aruco-Fiducials.md

 ![](/images/aruco_post/fiducials.jpg)

 The center-most fiducial is at 0,0,1 in my coordinate system.
-I created a json that stores the positions and orientations of all of my fiducials.
+I created a json that stores the positions and rotations of all of my fiducials.
 Here is what it looks like for this image:

 ```json
 {